terjesannum/docker-influxdb-arm32/README.md

 Docker image is available on [ghcr.io](https://github.com/users/terjesannum/packages/container/package/influxdb-arm32).

-Add the follwing to the `[data]` section of your influxdb configuration file:
+If you don't use the default configuration, add the follwing to the `[data]` section of your influxdb configuration file:

 ```
 tsm-use-seek = true